Matilda Coxe Stevenson: Early career

-Later Professional Career
+Later professional career

-After 16 years of marriage, James Stevenson passed away on July 25, 1888.
-In many cases this would be the end for Matilda Stevenson; however, she was adamant that she would continue her husband's work and the work that she had started.
+After 16 years of a collaborative marriage, Matilda Stevenson lost her husband to Rocky Mountain fever.
+James Stevenson died on July 25, 1888.
+She was adamant that she would continue her husband's work and the work that she had started.
 In 1890 John Wesley Powell hired Stevenson as an assistant ethnologist, the first woman employed by Bureau of American Ethnology of the Smithsonian Institution, initially to organize his notes and later taking on a bigger role and leading her own research.
 However, such an undertaking would not be possible for a woman alone, so Powell assigned Stevenson an assistant, May S. Clark, who held this post until Stevenson's death.
-It was Clark would take many of the photographs that filled Stevenson's masterwork, The Zuñi Indians: Their Mythology, Esoteric Fraternities, and Ceremonies (1904).
+She took many of the photographs that filled Stevenson's masterwork, The Zuñi Indians: Their Mythology, Esoteric Fraternities, and Ceremonies (1904).

 Powell promoted the usage of the camera as a tool for affixing permanent aspects of ethnology.
 The photographs facilitated Stevenson’s wish to capture forever the Zuni and other indigenous groups.
 However, as she and her husband had done in the past, her photography was an intrusive act interrupting ceremonies.
 Stevenson continued to work and research the indigenous peoples of the Southwest US.

 Stevenson still had many barriers to her career; although she was paid to work for the BAE, it was less than men.
 Things began to change in the 1890s, as more women began to be allowed into professional societies, something that had not been possible for her earlier in her career.
 Stevenson was invited to join the Anthropological Society of Washington (ASW) in 1891 and the American Association for the Advancement of Science in 1892.
 In 1893, the Chicago's World Fair had expositions on native peoples of America.
 Stevenson served "as one of the judges of awards for the exposition's Department of American Ethnology" and delivered some speeches in the Women's Building.
 In 1896 Stevenson returned to the Zuni people to continue work on her manuscript.

 Between 1897 and 1902, Stevenson suffered bouts of ill health; she sent Powell a letter stating her intention to study various other tribes.
 Her intentions did not change the fact that she failed to complete the draft of her project The Zuñi Indians: Their Mythology, Esoteric Fraternities, and Ceremonies (1904).
 It was supposed to be completed in 1897 but that deadline had passed.